ASTM E1527-21: Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process

 Related Standards & Legislation

-Phase I ESAs also intersect with the legal requirements of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) for conducting “All Appropriate Inquiry” (AAI) to assist in potentially qualifying for Landowner Liability Protections (LLPs).
+Phase I Environmental Site Assessments also intersect with the legal requirements of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) for conducting “All Appropriate Inquiry” (AAI) to assist in potentially qualifying for Landowner Liability Protections (LLPs).
 A Phase I ESA, which is performed under the supervision of an environmental professional (EP) as defined by the AAI regulation, is one of the items needed to qualify for a LLP.

 Additional environmental assessment practices include ASTM E1903, for a Phase II Environmental Site Assessment, and ASTM E2600, which covers vapor encroachment conditions (VECs) onto a property.